timothyhahn/DrexelEXP/README.md

 NOTE TO PROFESSOR: As discussed during our presentation, our tests greatly started to disappear once we had the DAO working as it does now.
 Like we considered in class, however, that would be a good reason to switch back to the MVC + Services + DAO architecture, but we definitely had too much already going on and ran out of time.

-Any questions about Models, Views, Controllers, or Spring should be directed to Timothy Hahn Any questions about the database or the DAOs should be directed to Chris Harvey Any questions about unit testing or integration testing sohuld be directed to Martin Barbella
+Any questions about Models, Views, Controllers, or Spring should be directed to Lakshit Dhanda and Timothy Hahn Any questions about the database or the DAOs should be directed to Chris Harvey and Lakshit Dhanda Any questions about unit testing or integration testing sohuld be directed to Timothy Hahn and Martin Barbella

 Production Server: http://www.drexelexp.com